xmichelo/Beeftext/README.md

 Beeftext is a text snippet management tool for Windows, inspired by [TextExpander].

+> [!important]
+> Beeftext is now in maintenance mode.
+No new feature will be added, but fixes for major issues will be provided.

 TextExpander is a great program, packed with features.
 To keep the company profitable, [Smile] had to switch to a subscription-based model in 2016.
 And for people who only need the basic features of TextExpander, the monthly price is way too high.